Orange-OpenSource/a11y-guidelines/mobile_EN/inputs/md/criteria-android.md

 Binding the form fields with their labels provides an additional vocalization allowing the user to understand what happens when filling out a form field.

-There are 2 major techniques to achieve this link:
+There are 2 major techniques to achieve this:
  - `LabelFor`: helps indicated that a view is the label of another view.
 This method takes the `id` of the view that is being labelled a a parameter.
 This method can be used with almost any type of form field.
 We can also use the `android:labelFor` <abbr>xml</abbr> attribute or programmatically `setLabelFor`.
  - `Hint`: add an example text when the text field is empty.
 This method only works for `TextView`.
 Supports setting the id to a string.
 Can be used with the `android:hint` <abbr>xml</abbr> attribute or programmatically `setHint`.